Huntington Bancshares Incorporated (HBAN) moving up – What are the long-term prospects?

 Huntington Bancshares Incorporated [NASDAQ:HBAN]: Analyst Rating and Earnings

-Keep looking out for the next-scheduled quarterly financial results that this company is expected to put out, which is slated to occur on Thu 23 Jan (In 9 Days).
+Keep your eyes peeled for the next scheduled financial results to be made public for this company, which are scheduled to be released on Thu 23 Jan (In 6 Days).

 Fundamental Analysis of Huntington Bancshares Incorporated [HBAN]